rohansiddeshwara/games/README.md

 # games
-flappy.py is the old style flappy bird game bird.py is the game developed by me on same concept
+flappy.py is the old style flappy bird game.

+bird.py is the game developed by me on same concept